libermanomer/MpSeries/README.md

 ### Latest version is 1.0.2

 # when rack v2 will be released MpMapper will be updated with a new GUI and more features,
-# for now Mp-09 is ready to Rack V2 - have fun controlling your TR09 boutique :)
+# for now Mp-09 is ready for Rack V2 - have fun controlling your TR09 boutique :)

 # MpMapper
  MpMapper have 12 Knobs and 12 jacks, each knob output cv signal.